-Students are issued a one-time college identification (ID) card at no cost.
+Students are issued a one-time College identification (ID) card at no cost.
 There is a \$10.00 replacement fee for all lost ID cards.
-To replace lost ID cards, please go to the Office of Campus Safety.
+To replace lost ID cards, students should go to the Office of Campus Safety.

 Returned Check Penalty Charge